fmachanda/PyProject/README.md

 See the [Operations Manual][flight-manual-link] for more documentation!

-Please ontact [fmuas.help@gmail.com](fmuas.help@gmail.com) with questions, concerns, feedback, or recommendations!
+Please contact [fmuas.help@gmail.com](fmuas.help@gmail.com) with questions, concerns, recommendations, or other feedback!

 ## Overview
 This project provides the software for a humanitarian remote-sensing UAV system.